 Your 1-stop shop for the federal races in the Ottawa-Gatineau area

-Of 13 Liberal and 7 Conservative MPs, the vast majority are running again
+Of 13 Liberal and 7 Conservative MPs, all but 2 are running again

 Twenty local seats in the House of Commons are up for grabs as the country launches into a spring election.